In case of emergencies caused by fire, water, or wind/tornadoes, what steps should state agencies, public universities

 An emergency declaration allows owners and design professionals to legally solicit proposals from at least three different contractors for any repair and/or replacement work,

 Documentation must show a minimum of three proposals were sought even if a lesser number respond; a tabulation of bids must be issued.
 Repair and/or replacement work requires the issuance of a construction contract for a contractor to be paid.
-Designers shall include the bid tab and the Owner's Declaration of Emergency to the prepared construction contract documents.
+Designers shall attach the bid tab and the Owner's Declaration of Emergency to the prepared construction contract documents.
 Contracts for state agencies, ACCS and

 PSCA-funded emergency projects must be submitted to DCM for review.
 Contracts for fully locally-funded K-12 emergency projects must be submitted

 The contract must be limited to repair and/or replacement work in order to meet the emergency and cannot go beyond the scope of such work.

 - When a declared-emergency project is under DCM jurisdiction the only exceptions to normal project requirements are the request for qualifications

 - All repair and/or replacement plans and specifications with code compliance items for state agencies, PSCA-funded projects and all public and private K-12 projects are submitted to DCM for plan review which requires payment of plan review fees.
 O/A Agreements and contracts for state agencies, ACCS and

 PSCA-funded projects are submitted to DCM for review which requires payment of contract document administration fees.

 Repair and/or replacement work for state agencies, ACCS, PSCA-funded projects and locally-funded K-12 projects requires a DCM Inspector-facilitated pre-construction conference, and the construction is inspected by DCM